bodmandao/celo-lottery/README.md

         players.push(msg.sender);
     }
   ```
-The enter function allows players to participate in the lottery by contributing funds.
-It imposes a minimum contribution requirement and ensures that entries are not allowed during an active round.
+The `enter` function allows participants to join the lottery by sending a payment of at least 0.01 ether.
+It ensures that participants cannot enter if a round is currently active.
+If the conditions are met, the participant's address is added to the list of players.

   ### 2.5.2 Starting a New Round
   ```solidity